Explaining the history, nutrition, and appeal of pumpkins!

 • Pepo pumpkin : A variety with unique characteristics.

-Easy pumpkin stew recipe
+Easy simmered pumpkin recipe

 material: